 5S and visual management help to make it clear when the cell is not fit for purpose, and therefore may not meet its goals due to problems.
 These two elements make problems visible, such as using shadow boards, so if equipment is missing it can be seen at a glance or if tasks are taking longer than expected, the visual management can trigger a call for help.
 This then help to ensure that waste is minimised as much as currently possible to ensure flow, ideally as close to one by one as possible (one piece flow), and pull triggers such as kanban cards, empty containers, or even lights can be used to visually call for the next part to move into production at the rate of demand, and when that area is ready.
 All these elements are designed to ensure that problems and defects in the process will show as soon as possible so that they can be amended before causing defects and harm.
 Thus improving reliability whilst reducing the wastes of inventory, poor communication, overproduction, defects, and waiting.
 The focus on swift, even, one by one flow without obstruction also leads to reduced overall flow time (end to end cycle time).

 So, why am I telling you all this?
 Well this all came from manufacturing, I’m a manufacturing engineer, I find it fascinating.
 But how would/can we apply the theory, learning and concepts from this to health and care and should we?
 I have been able to apply these ideas with some amazing teams in health and care, (who did most of the work and thinking, not me btw) quite successfully in health and care settings (see here, here and here for example).
 And we got some pretty amazing results, reduced length of stay, reduced mortality, reduced defects, reduced costs, happier staff and happier patients and service users.
 So there is some value.
 But it does need adapting for health and care.
 Quite a bit.
-Not least because some basic principles of dignity and privacy of patients and infection control practices mean u-shaped cells are perhaps not so practical.
+Not least because some basic principles of dignity and privacy of patients and infection control practices mean u-shaped cells are perhaps not so practical and therefore some of the physical elements of a cell in manufacturing may need to be more virtual or even just principles to build from in health and care.

-My learning so far can be summed up into 9 (non-exhaustive) areas:
+My learning so far can be summed up into 9 (non-exhaustive) areas, in no particular order:

 1. Remember we are not redesigning a manufacturing process for parts.
-Real people are involved.
+Real people are involved, ensure it is safe.
 (I’m sure this is obvious but it doesn’t hurt to restate this).

-2. Pull systems work on the basis of ‘yes’ we have the capacity to accept the next one.
-Not arm twisting to accept another patient or add to a case-load; that is still push.
-Even if we use the word ‘pull’.
+3. Pull systems work on the basis of ‘yes’ we have the capacity to accept the next one.
+Not arm twisting to accept another patient or add to a case-load; that is still push and is probably detrimental to care quality and patient and staff experience.
+Even if we use the word ‘pull’ (possibly inappropriately).

-4. Cells arguably need multi-skilled staff for them to work ‘well’, this I have found much harder in health and care where there are many professions to make important decisions together and often rota gaps.
+5. Cells arguably need multi-skilled staff for them to work ‘well’, and operate the multiple different technologies that have been grouped together in a cell.
+This, I have found much harder in health and care where there are many professions to make important decisions together and often rota gaps.
 It might be more helpful to think about one (clinical) decision flow, rather than one piece flow, to help here.
+This is where multi disciplinary team decision processes can come into their own, say at a SAFER board round on a ward, making clinical decision flow, every day, for every patient, 1 by 1.

-5. If the main goal is to increase utilisation of something (say diagnostic capacity), then cells may not be a great solution approach, as they can increase downtime and ‘waste’ capacity (ie they need slack) despite improving flow (is the goal really utilisation tho’, or flow?)
+6. If the main goal is to increase utilisation of something (say diagnostic capacity), then cells may not be a great solution approach, as they can increase downtime and ‘waste’ capacity (ie they need slack) despite improving flow and reducing defects/harm/error (is the goal really utilisation tho’, or flow?)

 7. It is ok to use just elements of a cell as improvement tools, say such as 5S (or 6S if you prefer), that’s fine.
 In many ways, this how some of these elements were introduced in both western manufacturing, health and care.
 It’s kind of why lean practitioners got their ‘tool head’ derogatory nickname.
 The ‘well organised workplace’ module of ‘Productive Ward’ (for those of you who can remember that), for example is 5S repackaged; similarly, the ‘knowing how we are doing’ module is visual management.
 However, the strength, ‘magic’ and real benefit of each cell element only really ‘arrives’ when all 5 elements of a cell, are in in place together, and with leadership standard work to hold them there and further develop them.
 Rather like the pieces of a jigsaw, each has a picture on their own, but only together can you see benefit of the whole scene, and imho realise that these five elements of a cell are not really improvement tools at all, but leadership artefacts to help you to keep improving.